LGTD: Local-Global Trend Decomposition for Season-Length-Free Time Series Analysis: Introduction

-Recent work has substantially improved the robustness and scalability of seasonal--trend decomposition, but most methods continue to couple decomposition quality to explicit season-length choices.
-MSTL extends STL-style decomposition to multiple season lengths \cite{bandara2021mstlseasonaltrenddecompositionalgorithm}.
-RobustSTL improves robustness to anomalies and complex patterns \cite{10.1609/aaai.v33i01.33015409}, and Fast RobustSTL further improves efficiency while supporting multiple seasonal components \cite{10.1145/3394486.3403271}.
-In streaming and systems settings, OnlineSTL scales decomposition to large season lengths \cite{10.14778/3523210.3523219}, OneShotSTL achieves constant-time online updates \cite{10.14778/3583140.3583155}, and BacktrackSTL accelerates online decomposition while improving robustness to shifts and jumps \cite{10.1145/3637528.3671510}.
-Database-oriented approaches such as OneRoundSTL optimize decomposition under storage constraints and missing values \cite{11112870}.
-Despite these advances, most seasonal--trend frameworks still require specifying or estimating a season length, and their outputs remain tied to an explicit periodic template.
+Recent work has improved the robustness and scalability of seasonal--trend decomposition, yet most methods remain fundamentally tied to explicit season-length choices.
+MSTL extends STL-style decomposition to multiple seasonal periods~\cite{bandara2021mstlseasonaltrenddecompositionalgorithm}.
+RobustSTL and Fast RobustSTL improve robustness to anomalies and complex patterns \cite{10.1609/aaai.v33i01.33015409,10.1145/3394486.3403271}.
+Online and database-oriented variants further optimize scalability and streaming behavior \cite{10.14778/3523210.3523219,10.14778/3583140.3583155,10.1145/3637528.3671510,11112870}.
+Despite these advances, existing frameworks continue to define seasonality through explicit periodic templates—either fixed or estimated—making decomposition quality sensitive to period selection and limiting robustness under irregular or drifting temporal structure.

-This paper introduces \textsc{LGTD} (Local--Global Trend Decomposition), a season-length–free decomposition framework designed for automated analysis at scale.
-Instead of modeling seasonality as an explicit periodic component, LGTD represents a time series as
+This paper introduces \textsc{LGTD} (Local--Global Trend Decomposition), a season-length--free decomposition framework that redefines seasonality as an \emph{emergent structural property}.
+LGTD represents a time series as

-where $g_t$ is a smooth global trend capturing long-term evolution, $\ell_t$ is a piecewise-linear local trend capturing short-lived regimes, and $\varepsilon_t$ is the residual.
-Seasonal behavior emerges implicitly when similar local trend regimes recur over time.
-Concretely, LGTD (i) fits a global trend to capture long-run structure, (ii) applies an adaptive local linear trend inference module (AutoTrend-LLT) to segment detrended residuals into local regimes, and (iii) defines the remainder after removing both components (Fig.~\ref{fig:LGTD_pipeline}).
-By eliminating the need to specify a season length, LGTD supports robust, low-touch deployment across diverse series whose cyclic structure may be weak, drifting, irregular, or multi-scale.
+where $g_t$ captures long-term evolution via a smooth global trend, $\ell_t$ captures short-lived, piecewise-linear local regimes, and $\varepsilon_t$ contains residual variation.
+In LGTD, seasonality does not correspond to an explicit periodic basis or fixed-frequency signal; instead, it is defined operationally as the recurrence of similar local trend regimes after removal of the global trend.
+The seasonal component is thus the reconstructed local-trend signal whose repeated structural patterns give rise to implicit seasonality even when timing is irregular or drifting.
+While the distinction between trend and seasonality is not always uniquely identifiable in real-world time series, LGTD adopts a structural interpretation in which long-term evolution is assigned to the global trend and recurring local patterns are treated as manifestations of seasonality

+Concretely, LGTD first estimates a global trend, then applies an adaptive, error-driven local linear trend inference procedure (AutoTrend-LLT) to segment the detrended signal into local regimes (Fig.~\ref{fig:LGTD_pipeline}).
+By decoupling decomposition from any season-length specification, LGTD provides a structural alternative to period-based methods for analyzing nonstationary time series.